 A skateboarding ollie is an excellent trick for anyone, whether they want to be the next Tony Hawk or impress their friends.
-From Kids to Expert skateboarders everyone wants to know how to ollie on a skateboard?.
+Everyone wants to know how to ollie on a skateboard, from kids to expert skateboarders.
 So what’s stopping you from trying it?

 You should learn the Ollie as soon as you start skateboarding.
 Despite its simplicity, the Ollie is one of the most important tricks.
 The essential information you need will always be at your fingertips, and hopefully, you won’t forget it.

 It is thanks to Allan “Ollie” Gelfand that this move became an iconic skateboarding move.
-His first ride on a skateboard was accomplished in 1976 without grab and hold the board while airborne.
-Nevertheless, we should also thank Rodney Mullen since he put Allan’s trick on another level, calling it “the ollie” in Allan’s honour and making it one of the defining skateboarding tracks.
+His first ride on a skateboard was accomplished in 1976 without grabbing and holding the board while airborne.
+Nevertheless, we should also thank Rodney Mullen since he put Allan’s trick on another level, calling it “the ollie” in Allan’s honor and making it one of the defining skateboarding tracks.

 The Ollie has become regarded as a rite of passage for new skateboarders, so everyone suggests beginners learn it as their first trick.

-Among the first there are many tricks to ride on a Skateboard, you should also learn the Ollie.
+First, there are many tricks to riding on a Skateboard, and you should also learn the Ollie.
 An ollie begins with placement and timing, which is the basis of many skateboard tricks.

 Following are instructions for nailing an Ollie:

 Position your Back Foot